asyncapi/website/pages/blog/governance-motivation.md

 TSC consists of all committers.

 Yes, not a dedicated group of people for now.
 Are you a committer?
-If yes, then it means you are a voting member of TSC either (unless you do not want to).
+If yes, then it means you are a voting member of TSC (unless you do not want to).
 But more on that further in the blog post.

 ### Single TSC for spec and tools